boemekeld/boemekeld/README.md

+# My life goals:
+ - Stop accessing the AWS panel;
+ - Help to write an RFC;
+ - Found the largest prime number;
+ - Solve P vs NP;
+ - Learn talk English.

-# Talk is cheap.
+#### Talk is cheap.
 Let me show you the code.